 Another design option is to construct a free standing paint booth or hanger insert that fits inside a new or existing aircraft hanger.
-A benefit to this is less or no engineering required with regards to the new or existing hanger to support the aircraft paint booth structure.
-The existing hanger does not need to be completely re-outfitted with explosion proof fixtures and materials rated class 1 division 1 since the existing hanger is not a spray space.
-The spray area is contained inside the paint booth, and the rest of the existing hanger can be left as is and can be used as normal space or for other operations needed in a corrosion controlled aircraft hanger.
+A benefit to this is less or no engineering required with regards to the new or existing hangar to support the aircraft paint booth structure.
+The existing hangar does not need to be completely re-outfitted with explosion proof fixtures and materials rated class 1 division 1 since the existing hangar is not a spray space.
+The spray area is contained inside the paint booth, and the rest of the existing hangar can be left as is and can be used as normal space or for other operations needed in a corrosion controlled aircraft hangar.

 Many aircraft coatings contain chromium which is a hazardous element that must be filtered and neutralized to adhere to emissions standards and regulations.
 The National Emission Standards for Hazardous Air Pollutants, or NESHAP, dictates that filtration must meet minimum efficiency requirements in order to be allowed to operate.
 Method 319 is a test that uses potassium chloride and oleic acid to simulate chromate paint overspray and ensure filtration is up to code.
 Our NESHAP filter arrays consist of multiple stages of filtration to meet industry standards, and can be condensed or expanded into separate chambers to allow pressure readings to be read between each filter section.
 Carbon filtration may also be employed to help neutralize certain elements found in the chemistry of aerospace coatings and materials.